Artwork for podcast Top Traders Unplugged

 Alan:

-With at times there was a sell us min mentality and then it's probably dipped down a little bit at the start of this year, but has recovered.
-And then was it last week or the week before there was talk of the Fed were checking rates in dollar yen which is kind of a highly unusual event.
+We touched a bit on, you know, the dollar weakened last year, somewhat, but not dramatically.
+And, you know, sentiment certainly got quite negative towards the dollar as last year progressed.
+With, at times there was a sell US mentality, and then it's probably dipped down a little bit at the start of this year, but has recovered.
+And then, was it last week or the week before, there was talk that the Fed was checking rates in dollar/yen, which is kind of a highly unusual event.

 Ian:

-I think the point we've made about the dollar is that our chief economist Dominic White has done some great work around what kind of dollar rates you would need to re equilibrate the current account and the trade account and the capital account.
+I think the point we've made about the dollar is that our chief economist Dominic White has done some great work around what kind of dollar rates you would need to re-equilibrate the current account, and the trade account, and the capital account.
 And that points to a decline of something like 15%.

 Alan: